IronExcavater/iotbay/README.md

 - `IOTBAY_GOOGLE_MAPS_API_KEY`: optional, only needed for address suggestions
 - `IOTBAY_SMTP_*` and `IOTBAY_SENDER`: optional, only needed if you want real emails to send

-The app can still run locally without the optional email or address integrations.

 ### 3. Run First-Time Setup